Teen Stress: Signs And Tips To Deal With It

 4. Support from parents

 Dealing with a teenager can be challenging as it is.
-They become worse when they are stressed out.
-Getting angry with them and punishing them for their behavior when they are stressed is not going to help.
+Teenage behavior can become worse when they are stressed out.
+Getting angry with them and punishing them for their behavior when they are stressed will not help.
 If you want to help your teenager deal better with stress, you need to be there for them and support them through it, and not make it more difficult for them.

 protip_icon Be watchful